Thachur: Climate

 The temperature is moderate; the maximum and minimum temperatures being 37 °C and 20 °C respectively.
 The town gets its rainfall from the northeast monsoon in winter and the southwest monsoon in summer.
 The average annual rainfall is 1070 mm.

 Economy

-Agriculture is the backbone of this Village.
+Agriculture is the backbone of this village.
 People from various district, settled down here as farmers.
-Milk Product is the prime source from this village.
+Milk products are the prime source from this village.
 Sugarcane cultivation is also prevalent in this area.
 Kallakurichi is also known as "Sugar City" as there are two major sugar factories.